what3words/w3w-android-map-components/README.md

 ### Enable what3words features in an existing Mapbox maps app

-To use Mapbox Maps on your app follow the quick start tutorial on Mapbox developer portal here: https://developers.google.com/maps/documentation/android-sdk/start
+To use Mapbox Maps on your app follow the quick start tutorial on Mapbox developer portal here: https://docs.mapbox.com/android/navigation/guides/get-started/install/

-  After a succesful Google maps run, you can start using our MapboxWrapper, using the following steps:
+After a succesful Mapbox map run, you can start using our MapboxWrapper, using the following steps:

 activity_main.xml
 ```Kotlin